-Unless indicated otherwise by the Course Convenor, hard-copies of assignments should be posted in the appropriate assignment box on 3rd floor Arts 1 building before 4 pm on the due date.
+Unless indicated otherwise by the Course Convenor, hard-copies of assignments should be posted in the appropriate assignment box at the Arts Student Centre before 4 pm on the due date.
 Assignment boxes are cleared at 4 pm and any assignment handed in after 4 pm will not be date-stamped till the next working-day.
 "Where submission is only by electronic copy to Turnitin, the assignment should be uploaded to Turnitin before midnight on the due date.
 Penalties for lateness (see below) apply from midnight on the due date for Turnitin assignments, and from 4pm on the due date for assignments that do not use Turnitin.